-This is the analytical expression for the benchmark inclusion subsidy.
+The right hand side of (14) is the analytical expression for the benchmark inclusion subsidy.

+Assumption 1.

-Assumption 1. $\sigma_y^2 + \rho_y \sigma \sigma_y > 0$.
+$$\sigma_y^2 + \rho_y \sigma \sigma_y > 0$$

+.

-So long as Assumption 1 holds, the expression in (14) is positive, and the increase in the stockholder value for the firm in the benchmark is larger than that for the firm outside the benchmark.
+So long as Assumption 1 holds, the benchmark inclusion subdidy is positive, and the increase in the stockholder value for the firm in the benchmark is larger than that for the firm outside the benchmark.

 In practice one would expect Assumption 1 to hold for most investments.
 A typical project that a firm undertakes is similar to its existing activities.
 Even if a project is diversifying, it is still typically positively correlated with the firm's original cash flows.
-The more general structure that we consider in this section allows us to fully characterize the benchmark inclusion subsidy in (14) and to derive additional implications relative to Section 3.